-UPDATE 4-Renewed Italian government tensions fuel bond sell off
+UPDATE 5-Italian government tensions make for volatile day in bond markets

 Also putting pressure on Italian yields are concerns over how rising Italian borrowing costs could affect the country’s banks, which hold large amounts of government debt.

-Shares in the Italian post office fell nearly six percent on Thursday and on Friday Monte dei Paschi di Siena shares fell 8 percent at one stage.

-“The very high volatility in Italian BTPs is hurting the banks because of the high ownership of Italian government debt among banks, and it is increasing the contagion effect between the public and the banking sector,” said Natixis fixed income strategist Cyril Regnat.

-Also on Friday, U.S. job growth slowed more than expected in July likely due to companies’ struggles to find qualified workers and the unemployment rate declined, pointing to tightening labor market conditions.
+Data on Friday showed U.S. job growth slowed more than expected in July, probably due to companies’ struggles to find qualified workers.
+The unemployment rate declined, pointing to tightening labour market conditions.

-Yields held steady at recent lows, with 10-year U.S. Treasury yields four basis points lower than the day’s open at 2.95 percent.
+Yields held steady at recent lows, with 10-year U.S. Treasury yields 4 basis points lower than the day’s open at 2.95 percent.

 Most high-grade euro zone bond yields were also lower on the day, with benchmark German 10-year government bond yields down 4 bps at 0.41 percent.

-Reporting by Abhinav Ramnarayan; Additional reporting by Virginia Furness and Giulio Piovaccari in MILAN; editing by Sujata Rao/Angus MacSwan/Alexander Smith
+Reporting by Abhinav Ramnarayan; Additional reporting by Virginia Furness and Giulio Piovaccari in MILAN; Editing by Catherine Evans